Emmanuelle Guyon, the mirror of your emotions

 The Menhir of the Lady of Saint Sernin

-To discover our Neolithic Cucuteni Venus, we embarked on a journey to Eastern Europe, between Ukraine and Romania, where we found this mother goddess, dating back to between 4050 and 3900 BC, belonging to the Cucuteni culture, one of the most advanced civilizations of the time.
+To discover our Neolithic Cucuteni Venus, we embarked on a journey to Eastern Europe, between Ukraine and Romania, where we discovered this Mother Goddess, dating from between 4050 and 3900 BC, belonging to the Cucuteni culture, one of the most advanced civilizations of its time.
+This culture, also known as Cucuteni-Trypillia, is remarkable for its advances in agriculture, its communal complexes, and its artistic achievements.

 Necklace Cucuteni Venus